semrush/intergalactic/website/docs/patterns/loading-states/loading-states.md

 **Use it for:**

-- initial data loading;
+- Initial data loading.
-- showing the structure of the loading page and data;
+- Displaying the structure of loading pages and data.
-- uploading new data.
+- Uploading new data.

 ![](static/loading-skeleton.png)